petergeoghegan/pg_hexedit/README.md

 The type of file (heap/index) is determined automatically by the content of the blocks within the file, using pg_filedump-style hueristics.
-The default is to format the entire file using the block size listed in block 0 and display block relative addresses.
+The default is to format the entire file using the block size listed in block 0 as wxHexEdit tag XML.
 These defaults can be modified using run-time options.
 However, pg_hexedit is typically invoked using the packaged convenience scripts.

 ## Initial setup